pixelspark/rethink-swift/README.md

 This is a very early version of the driver.
 It implements the V0_4 basic structure (based on JSON).
 It currently supports the most basic commands (e.g. creation of tables, databases, ..).
 No extra option arguments are currently supported (but can easily be added to the driver code).
-Error handling needs some more love.
 Do not use in production code!

 ### Installation

-Currently, the code is all in a single file, so adding Rethink.swift to your project should be sufficient.
-There are no external dependencies apart from Foundation.
+Drag Rethink.xcodeproj into your own project, then add Rethink.framework as dependency (build targets) and link to it.
+You should then be able to simply 'import Rethink' from Swift code.

 ### License